uutzinger/esk8/ElectricScateBoard.md

 The design should be 40A sustainedand and 100A for 5-10 sec per motor.
 For two motors that is 80A sustained and 200A max current.

 **ESC**
-ODrive has 120A peak per motor and 40A will increase temperature of controller to 70-80C.
+ODrive: 56V, 120A peak per motor and 40A will increase temperature of controller to 70-80C.
 The 6374 motors have max current of 70-100A.

 **Motors**
-192KV Turnigy SK8
+192KV Turnigy SK8: 100A, 12cells, 4400W

 **Trucks**
 Kingpin type from eskatebuilder, 370mm with montor mount 64mm,